-The Brazilian real depreciated against the U.S. dollar by 4.0% in 2019, 28.9% in 2020 and 7.4% in 2021.
-To date in 2022, the real has appreciated by 7.9% by the end of February, 2022.
+The Brazilian real depreciated against the U.S. dollar by 28.9% in 2020 and 7.4% in 2021.
+In 2022, the Brazilian real appreciated against the U.S. dollar by 5.3%.
+To date in 2023, the Brazilian real has appreciated by 0.2% by the end of February 2023.

-The Company held debt denominated in foreign currency, mainly U.S. dollars, in an aggregate amount of R\$ 11.1 billion at December 31, 2021, representing 79% of its consolidated gross debt (loans, financings, and debentures).
+The Company held debt denominated in foreign currency, mainly U.S. dollars, in an aggregate amount of R\$ 9.6 billion at December 31, 2022, representing 76% of its consolidated gross debt (loans, financings, and debentures).
 Significant further depreciation in the Brazilian real in relation to the U.S. dollar or other currencies could reduce the Company's ability to service its obligations denominated in foreign currencies, particularly since a significant part of its net sales revenue is denominated in Brazilian reais.
 As a result, the Company's financial condition and results of operations may be adversely affected.